Spondylolisthesis and spondylolysis – causes, symptoms and exercises

 In this video we look at some ideas to help with unlocking a lumbar spine and achieving hamstring, psoas and glute balance.

 Other examples and modifications can be found throughout the Body Organics Repertoire Manuals which detail the teaching points, contraindications and modifications for conditions such as spondylolisthesis.
-This topic is explored in more depth as part of our Anatomy Dimensions courses, look at our Schedule for more details about a course that may be offered near you.
+This topic is explored in more depth as part of our Foundational Workshops sereis Anatomy Dimensions spine and torso courses, This course is availbale online and when possible we offer these courses in person.
 All course participants receive high quality colour manuals, detailed instruction and valuable information about pathologies and how to adjust, modify and teach for pathologies.
 Our courses are designed to help practitioners who don’t always have healthy clients .